TurnerSoftware/InfinityCrawler/README.md

 - Built around a parallel task `async`/`await` system
 - Swappable request and content processors, allowing greater customisation
 - Auto-throttling (see below)

+## Licensing and Support

+Infinity Crawler is licensed under the MIT license.
+It is free to use in personal and commercial projects.

+There are [support plans](https://turnersoftware.com.au/support-plans) available that cover all active [Turner Software OSS projects](https://github.com/TurnerSoftware).
+Support plans provide private email support, expert usage advice for our projects, priority bug fixes and more.
+These support plans help fund our OSS commitments to provide better software for everyone.

 ## Polite Crawling
 The crawler is built around fast but "polite" crawling of website.